 - Work-life balance is achievable

-- Working in transportation is rewarding
+- Transportation is rewarding

-- Every day in logistics is fast-paced, new and exciting
+- Every day in logistics is different

-- Transportation professionals receive constant training and education
+- Transportation professionals receive ongoing training

 #1: The Potential to Earn an Above-Average Income